-Women travelling alone can have lots of fun solo but sometimes it’s nice to meet up with someone who knows the area.
-Ask some friends if they know people in that neck of the woods or check out these reputable sites for meeting local travellers: Travelettes, Wanderful, Pink Pangea.
+Women traveling alone can have lots of fun solo, but sometimes it’s nice to meet up with someone who knows the area.
+Ask some friends if they know people in that neck of the woods or check out these reputable sites for meeting local travelers: Travelettes, Wanderful, Pink Pangea.

 4. Do your (extensive) research.

-Make sure that you have an idea of where you’re going before you actually get there.
+Make sure that you have an idea of where you’re going before you get there.
 When researching hotels or an Airbnb to stay at, check that they have lots of good reviews before booking.
-On sites like Oyster and Hostelz they also have neighbourhood reviews.
+On sites like Oyster and Hostelz, they also have neighborhood reviews.

 5. Pack as light as you can.

-This one can be especially hard (women travelling alone, we feel you).
-However, nothing say “come and rob me” more than someone dragging four Louis Vuitton suitcases down the sidewalk alone.
+This one can be especially hard (women traveling alone, we feel you).
+However, nothing says “come and rob me” more than someone dragging four Louis Vuitton suitcases down the sidewalk alone.
 Keep it simple and light.